Documentation

 • Infrastructure IP addresses will be automatically whitelisted to ensure that monitoring, backups, and emergency recovery services remain functional.

-You must carefully read the warnings, acknowledge them by checking the required confirmation boxes.
+You must carefully read the warnings and acknowledge them by checking the required confirmation boxes.

 The SSH firewall rule cannot be deleted until all required safety confirmations have been acknowledged.
-Once confirmed, the system will automatically whitelist the necessary infrastructure IPs along with your current IP address(Optional).
+Once confirmed, the system will automatically apply SSH lockdown by whitelisting required infrastructure IPs along with your selected IPs.

 After reviewing all warnings and confirming the safeguards, proceed by selecting “I Understand and Delete Anyway.”
 The system will then remove the insecure SSH (port 22 – Any) firewall rule and immediately apply the new IP-based access restrictions.